noccy80/php-logpipe/README.md

 ## Version history

     0.2.1   [+] Implemented fifo-buffer to hold last N requests for quick searching.
+            [+] Both Escape and Q can now be used to exit the dumper.
     0.2     [*] Data encapsulation stuff handled by PipeV1Protocol class.
             [*] Pipe transport considered fully functional.
     0.1.5   [+] Added more unit tests.